-7. Lesotho is highly vulnerable to the many adverse impacts of climate change, including recurrent droughts, floods, extreme temperatures and frost, which affect socioeconomic development, livelihoods, agricultural productivity and food security.
+socioeconomic development, livelihoods, agricultural productivity and food security.
 The impact of climate change is intrinsically linked to gender inequity, as girls and women are forced to travel farther for water, have less control over resources and are more vulnerable to food insecurity and child marriages as a means of survival.
 Climate adaptation and action still lack coordination and comprehensive investment.
 Initiatives to empower adolescents to participate and become agents of change for climate action should be sustained.

-8. Children with disabilities face significant barriers in accessing good-quality inclusive basic services, including lack of accommodating infrastructure, particularly in schools and health-care facilities.
-They face low birth registration rates of 53.3 per cent undermining access to subsidized health care, and limited specialized staff and teachers.
+- 8. Children with disabilities face significant barriers in accessing good-quality inclusive basic services, including lack of accommodating infrastructure, particularly in schools and health-care facilities.
+They face low birth registration rates of 53.3 per cent6 undermining access to subsidized health care, and limited specialized staff and teachers.
 Around 40 per cent of children with disabilities (5-10 years) are not in school and those who are show worse learning outcomes.
-The inclusivity of national policies and plans is undermined by their partial implementation and poor monitoring.

-9. Children in their first decade (0-9 years) face challenges to their survival and development.
+The inclusivity of national policies and plans is undermined by their partial implementation and poor monitoring. - Children in their first decade (0-9 years) face challenges to their survival and development.
 Only 72.9 per cent of births are registered.
-The under-5, infant and neonatal mortality rates stand at 72.9, 57 and 35 deaths per 1,000 live births, respectively.
+The under-5, infant and neonatal mortality rates stand at 72.9, 57 and 35 deaths per 1,000 live births,8 respectively.
 Neonatal mortality has not improved over the past decade and, together with a maternal mortality rate of 566 deaths per 100,000 births, remains among the highest in the region.
 Exacerbated by the COVID-19 pandemic, routine immunization rates have declined, with seven per cent of infants remaining unvaccinated in 2022 compared to two per cent in 2013.9 The 8 per cent vertical HIV transmission rate is higher than the elimination target of minimum 5 per cent.
-HIV testing and treatment coverage for children is insufficient.
+10 HIV testing and treatment coverage for children is insufficient.
 Underlying the stagnant progress in health indicators are gaps in the quality of maternal, child and primary health-care services.
 Health-care facilities lack sufficient, equitably distributed and adequately trained staff.
 While community health is yet to be institutionalized, many village health-care workers are overworked and poorly remunerated as volunteers, not recognized as cadres contributing to the health system.
 Weakness in supply chains results in frequent commodity and vaccine shortages.
 Coordination and referral systems across related sectors remain weak.
-Furthermore, tools for the early detection of disabilities among children are outdated and not standardized.

-10. Stunting, which affects 34 per cent of children, and wasting remain among the leading underlying causes of child mortality and poor development outcomes.
+Furthermore, tools for the early detection of disabilities among children are outdated and not standardized. - 10.
+Stunting, which affects 34 per cent of children, and wasting remain among the leading underlying causes of child mortality and poor development outcomes.
 Overweight and obesity rates, including among young children, are rising due to increasingly obesogenic environments.
 Malnutrition in all its forms is driven by lack of access to nutritious foods, poor care and feeding practices and lack of access to, and uptake of, good-quality multisectoral services that address the multiple underlying drivers of malnutrition.
 Lesotho continues to suffer from food insecurity, aggravated by climate change.
 There is inadequate knowledge of nutrition, including among professionals.
-Cultural beliefs, including those on breastfeeding, exacerbate poor infant and young child feeding practices.
+Cultural beliefs, including those on breastfeeding, exacerbate poor infant and young child feeding practices. - 11.
+Efforts to promote parental engagement and positive parenting and nurturing care practices, including for nutrition and child protection, remain limited.
+Many children are subjected to corporal punishment, experience violence, or are neglected

-&lt;sup>6 Lesotho, BOS, "Multiple Indicator Cluster Survey (MICS) 2018".
+6 Lesotho, BOS, "Multiple Indicator Cluster Survey (MICS) 2018".

-&lt;sup>7 Lesotho, 2021 Multidimensional child poverty report.
+7 Lesotho, 2021 Multidimensional child poverty report.

-&lt;sup>8 United Nations Inter-agency Group for Child Mortality Estimation, Levels & Trends in Child Mortality: Report 2022 (UNICEF, 2023).
+8 United Nations Inter-agency Group for Child Mortality Estimation, Levels & Trends in Child Mortality: Report 2022 (UNICEF, 2023).

-&lt;sup>9 World Health Organization (WHO)/UNICEF Estimates of Immunization Coverage, "Lesotho country profile".
+9 World Health Organization (WHO)/UNICEF Estimates of Immunization Coverage, "Lesotho country profile".